Speaking and Consulting

 ~ Dr. Maren Deepwell, Chief Executive, Association for Learning Technology (ALT)

 My recent book, An Urgency of Teachers: the Work of Critical Digital Pedagogy (with Sean Michael Morris), considers how technology (both digital and analogue) changes the work of education.
 The project of my research, the focus of my teaching, and the work of critical digital pedagogy all look to community over content delivery, dialogue over algorithms, human teachers over teaching machines.
+I co-edited Critical Digital Pedagogy: a Collection, the first peer-reviewed book centered on the theory and practice of critical digital pedagogy.

 I also co-edited a collection with Dorothy Kim, Disrupting the Digital Humanities, which includes academic and non-academic writing about the intersections and frictions between the digital humanities, inclusive pedagogies, accessibility, feminist theory, queer theory, and critical race theory.
 Additionally, I’ve published over 15 chapters and articles in peer-reviewed books and journals.